What are All On 4 Dental Implants?

 The implants are fixed through surgery, but the patient should have gone at least to two appointments to enable the dentist to develop a treatment plan, possibly take a ct scan and prepare for the case.
 Usually temporary teeth will need to made in advance and you will never need to go without teeth.
 Some patients are not candidates for implant treatment that is why we suggest you consult with your dentist first.

 All On 4 vs Traditional Dental Implants

 One key difference between the traditional implants and all on four is that while the traditional implants require many single implants, sometimes up to 10 per arch, to support an entire arch.
-The all on four use only 4 implants for the same space.
+The all on four use only 4 implants for the same space so the cost is significantly lowered.
 Also, with traditional dental implants, the surgery is much more complicated, and it may take a lot of time for a person to heal and go back to eating normally.
 They also feel like real teeth compared to wearing traditional dentures.

 Approximately, What is the Cost of All On Four?

 There is no fixed cost of these implants.
 It varies from dental clinic to dental clinic and also depending on the type of material used.
 For example, for an acrylic dental implant restoration, you may be charged between $20,000 and $30,000.
 And if the material used is porcelain, you will pay an additional of $5000 per jaw, so the total cost may range between $25,000 to $35,000.

 The number of fake teeth one needs also affects the total price.
 Of course, if a person is to be attached twelve teeth, for instance, they will not pay the same as a person who will only need six teeth.
 Dental insurance does help cover the cost of this implant treatment.
 Call us today at 301-424-2030 for a free consultation and accurate pricing for your particular case.